alexlsw123/LLaMA/README.md

 ### outputs/accuracies:

 *Text Continuation* (`python run_llama.py --option generate`) You should see continuations of the sentence `I have wanted to see this thriller for a while, and it didn't disappoint.
 Keanu Reeves, playing the hero John Wick, is...`.
-We will generate two continuations - one with temperature 0.0 (which should have a reasonably coherent, if unusual, completion) and one with temperature 1.0 (which is likely to be logically inconsistent and may contain some coherence or grammar errors).
+I generated two continuations - one with temperature 0.0 (which should have a reasonably coherent, if unusual, completion) and one with temperature 1.0 (which is likely to be logically inconsistent and may contain some coherence or grammar errors).

 *Zero Shot Prompting*
 Zero-Shot Prompting for SST: